matrix-org/synapse/README.rst

 It's currently early days for identity servers as Matrix is not yet using 3PIDs as the primary means of identity and E2E encryption is not complete.
-As such, we're not yet running an identity server in public.
+As such, we are running a single identity server (http://matrix.org:8090) at the current time.

 Where's the spec?!